ATKoala/automated-plan-checking/README.md

 - `python app.py --inputs Resources/Input/YellowLvlIII_7a.dcm Resources/Input/YellowLvlIII_7b.dcm --format csv` <- Process any number of separate dicoms, with case number prompts for each
 - `python app.py --inputs Resources/Input/YellowLvlIII_7a.dcm,1 Resources/Input/YellowLvlIII_7b.dcm,2 --format csv` <- Process any number of separate dicoms, giving case numbers for each (format: dicom,case, dicom2,case ... etc).
 - `python app.py --inputs Resources/Input,1 OTHER_DICOM_FOLDER,2 --format csv` <- Process any number of folders, giving case numbers for each (format: folder,case, folder2,case ... etc).
+- `python app.py --inputs Resources/Input --format csv --truth_table truth_table_example.csv` <- Use the file ``truth_table_example.csv`` as input for the truth table that will be used to evaluate extracted parameters

 ## Testing